NiGhTTraX/strong-mock/adrs/002-matcher-diffs.md

 - recommendation vs requirement: the decision should either be easy to follow, or easy to enforce, so that all matchers, both built-in and user-made, can produce consistent diffs
 - printing the expectation vs printing the diff: the expectation will always use `toString` to give a pretty representation of the expected arguments, so in the example above it will show `string` for the `isString` matcher; the diff that follows should take this into consideration from the point of view of repeating information or presenting different information
-- the competition: people coming from other libraries should not abandon their habits of understanding an error message
+- state of the art: people coming from other libraries should not abandon their habits of understanding an error message

 ## Considered options